 You are here

-CSI schools are Michigan public schools identified in the bottom 5% of the Statewide Top-to-Bottom ranking or that failed to achieve a graduation rate of 67% or higher.
-The MI Excel Program works with CSI schools identified in 2018.
+CSI schools are Michigan public schools identified in the bottom 5% of all schools statewide or did not achieve a graduation rate of 67% or higher.
+Regional Assistance Grants (RAG) are awarded to intermediate school districts (ISDs) and educational service agencies (ESAs) via a formula allocation to support CSI schools identified in 2018.

 Instructional Learning Cycle Process (3.0)

-For a sample of the MI Excel Regional Assistance Grant District Service Plan, contact Ben Boerkoel
+For a sample of the Regional Assistance Grant District Service Plan, contact Ben Boerkoel.

-- 2018-19 Regional Assistance Grant Eligible CSI Schools
+- 2019-20 Regional Assistance Grant Eligible Schools and Allocations

 Section 1003(g) School Improvement Grants (SIG)